 Using macadamia oil and coconut sugar helps to make this treat that little bit healthier and vegan-friendly.
 It’s loaded with calories but nowhere near as much.
-I wouldn’t recommend you eat more than two pieces a day (even two is a little much, but hey, we all need to treat ourselves now and then right?)
+I’ll have to admit that I can easily eat a little more then I care to admit.
+It’s SO easy to lose count!

 My mum was by my side when I was making this, so I made sure that I got every step right.
-Once finished, I had no idea how easy it was to make it.
-I’ll be making baklava as a treat a couple of times a year, for sure!
+It was a nice bonding experience for us.

 I’ve been enjoying taking recipes from my childhood that have been vegetarian and transitioning them to a tastier, healthier and vegan version of the same dish and not compromising flavour.

-The following images demonstrate how you should cut it while it’s still hot and how it looks when you have poured the syrup on top with the cut lemon slices.
+The following demonstrate how the phyllo should be cut while it’s still hot and how it looks when you have poured the syrup over it and placed the cut lemon slices.